 It’s no surprise the Bunya Mountains can draw a crowd.
-This is a destination that’s been in the business of bringing communities together for 40 million years.
+This is a destination that’s been in the business of bringing communities together for many, many years.

 Although Indigenous communities don’t gather en-mass like before, the Bunyas are still significant for families and communities coming together – albeit mainly for visitors who come here for fresh air, blue skies and the famous Bunya Pines that have been growing here for more than 600 years.

 Head west for the weekend and feel the ancient magic of these mountains – like everyone else who’s come before you, you’ll leave feeling more connected than before.